-K1542-9 Dual Procedure / Memory Panel:
+K1542-13 Dual Procedure / Memory Panel:

-This panel provides two functions: Dual Procedure and Memory.
+This panel provides three functions: Dual Procedure, Head Select and Memory.
 Dual Procedure provides for setting and manual selection of two procedures.
 Selection can be done at the panel, or through a dual procedure welding gun switch connected to the Wire Drive trigger receptacle.
-Memory provides six independent storage locations for Control Box settings.
+Head Select chooses the wire feed head that will be used.
+Selection can be done at the panel or simply by pulling the trigger of the gun to be used.
+Memory provides four independent storage locations for Control Box settings.
+Each of the four memory buttons will store a procedure for each feed head.
 All selections are done with push buttons and indicator lights.
 Dual Procedure can be used without making use of Memories; the opposite is also true.

 To set Procedure A, hit the Procedure button until the A LED illuminates.
 Make all desired settings on the Control Box.
 Settings are automatically saved as changes are made.
 Do the same for procedure B. If using a gun switch to select procedures, hit the Procedure button until the Gun LED illuminates.
 When in the Gun mode is selected, either light A or B will be flashing.
-The flashing light identifies the Procedure, A or B, which is selected by a dual procedure gun switch.
+The flashing light identifies the Procedure gun switch.
 If no dual procedure switch is plugged in, the Procedure defaults to A. Settings are saved at power down.

-To load a memory, start by setting all adjustments and functions on the Power Feed to the desired settings.
+To load a memory, make sure that the desired head is active and set all adjustments and functions on the Power Feed to the desired settings.
 To save the settings to Memory 1, simply hit the Save button (its red light will illuminate) and then hit the 1 button.
 The settings are now saved in Memory 1.
 The contents of Memory 1 will not change, even if the power is turned off, until the next time the Save key and the 1 key are hit in sequence.
-The same procedure can be applied to each of the other 5 memories.
-If the Save key is hit accidentally, simply hit the Save button again, its light will go out, and the Save function will be canceled.

-Note: It is not required to load all 6 memories at once, nor is it necessary to load them in order.
+Note: It is not required to load all 4 memories at once, nor is it necessary to load them in order.
 Memory can be loaded at any time, except when welding.
 Similarly, the Save key is not active while the gun trigger is pulled, or while welding.